Pachliopta hector

-Pachliopta hector, the crimson rose, is a large swallowtail butterfly belonging to the genus Pachliopta (roses) of the red-bodied swallowtails.
+Atrophaneura Hector, the crimson rose, is a large swallowtail butterfly belonging to the genus Pachliopta (roses) of the red-bodied swallowtails.
 It is recorded as a species of "Least Concern (LC)" by IUCN.

 Range

-It is found in India, Sri Lanka, Maldives and possibly the coast of western Myanmar.
+It is found in Pakistan, India, Sri Lanka, Maldives and possibly the coast of western Myanmar.

 In India, it is found in the Western Ghats, southern India (Tamil Nadu, Kerala), eastern India (West Bengal and Odisha).
 It is a straggler in the Andaman Islands.

 Status

 It is generally common and not known to be threatened.
 It is common all along the Western Ghats up to Maharashtra but rare in Gujarat.
 This species is protected by law in India.

 Description

 The male's upperside is black.
 Forewing with a broad white interrupted band from the subcostal nervure opposite the origin of veins 10 and 11, extended obliquely to the tornus, and a second short pre-apical similar band; both bands composed of detached irregularly indented broad streaks in the interspaces.
 Hindwing with a distal posteriorly strongly curved series of seven crimson spots followed by a subterminal series of crimson lunules.
 Cilia black alternated with white.
 Underside: forewing dull brownish black, hindwing black; markings as on the upperside, but the crimson spots and crescent-shaped markings on the hindwing larger.
 Antennae, thorax and abdomen above at base, black; head and rest of the abdomen bright crimson; beneath: iho palpi, the sides of the thorax and abdomen crimson.

 The female is similar, the discal series of spots and subterminal lunules much duller, pale crimson irrorated (sprinkled) with black scales; in some specimens the anterior spots and lunules almost white barely tinged with crimson; abdomen above with the black colour extended further towards the apex.

 No geographic races have been described.